 Here is an example of what a Campaign might look like:

 Phase 1 is Spring.
-The Campaign map is hidden by fog of war.
-You are dropped (typically naked) into an unknown, deadly environment.
+The Campaign map is hidden by the fog of war.
+You are dropped into an unknown, deadly environment.
 This world is filled with the ruins of ancient castles, abandoned mines and haunted villages – which you have to explore to scavenge for weapons, tools and the resources to start building fortifications.

 Phase 2 is Summer.
 The Hunger starts to infect the creatures.
 Resources become scarce.
 Your team claims an abandoned quarry and must fight to keep it.
-You use the stone to build an ancient keep, to use it as a staging area to attack your neighbors.
+You use the stone to build an ancient keep, then use it as a staging area to attack your neighbors.